 Whether you’re a life-long red supporter or an impartial footie fan, a trip to Anfield stadium is well worth it.
 A tour of the stadium includes a peek into the players’ dressing rooms and Klopp’s dugout.
 Or, take to the terraces on match day and you’ll be moved by 50,000 voices singing ‘You’ll Never Walk Alone’.

 Visit some of the filming locations from the popular show Peaky Blinders on a 4-hour coach tour.
 The tour starts in central Liverpool and will cover the story of the show and the history behind the real Peaky Blinders.
 Then you'll get to visit more than 10 filming locations from the show, including Epsom racecourse and Polly and Ada's homes.

 Liverpool: getting around

 Your coach trip to Liverpool couldn’t be easier.
-Book a cheap bus ticket with megabus and you’ll enjoy extra touches onboard like free WiFi and a 20kg luggage allowance.
+Book a cheap bus ticket with megabus and you’ll usually enjoy extra touches on board like free WiFi* and a 20kg luggage allowance.